 The Fund's Rehabilitation Plan generally requires that the contribution rate be at least 10% higher than the rate in effect at the expiration of the first CBA that expired on or after August 1, 2018.
 (The original Rehabilitation Plan adopted in 2010 required a rate increase at that time as well.)
-Thus, the contribution rate cannot be reduced below the level in effect under that CBA that expired on or after August 1, 2018.
+Thus, the contribution rate cannot be reduced below 110% of the rate in effect under the first CBA that expired on or after August 1, 2018.
 See the June 2018 Update to the Rehabilitation Plan for more information (found here https://afm-epf.org/Portals/2/AFMDocuments/RehabUpdate_201806.pdf).
 The Rehabilitation Plan contains further explanation, including examples, of this requirement to increase the contribution rate.